 Set ${\mathbf{S}}=(S^1,S^2)^\top$ and let ${\boldsymbol{\theta}} = (\theta^1, \theta^2)^\top=\{(\theta^1_t, \theta^2_t)^\top, \ t \in [0,T]\}$ be the amount of wealth invested in the risky asset and the longevity bond respectively.
 Given an initial wealth $x_0 \in \R^+$ the portfolio value $X^\theta=\{X_t^\theta,\ t \in [0,T]\}$ satisfies

 with $X^\theta_0 = x_0 \in \R^+$.

-In the case where she/he sells the insurance contract the information at her/his disposal is given by the filtration $\widetilde \bG$ defined in \eqref{gtilde}, whereas in the case of pure investment by the filtration $\widetilde \bF$ given in \eqref{ftilde}.
+In the case where it sells the insurance contract the information at its disposal is given by the filtration $\widetilde \bG$ defined in \eqref{gtilde}, whereas in the case of pure investment by the filtration $\widetilde \bF$ given in \eqref{ftilde}.
 The set of admissible strategies is defined below. \begin{definition} An admissible strategy is a self-financing portfolio identified by an $\widetilde \bF$-predictable (or even $\widetilde \bG$-predictable), $\R^2$-valued process ${\boldsymbol{\theta}} = (\theta^1, \theta^2)^\top$ such that